cosmos-lang/cosmos-lang.github.io/guide.md

 Constraint Arithmetics
 ---

 Cosmos interprets arithmetic statements as constraints.
-We consider this to be a step further in our exploration of logic programming as even constraint languages often have classical arithmetics as its default system, which one would think is odd in a LP language as it's practically asking users to make  programs that are incorrect logic-wise.
-Even programs that use arithmetic are thus logically sound _by default_ and without need of loading a Constraint Logic Programming (CLP) library.
+We consider this to be a step further in our exploration of logic programming as even constraint languages often have classical arithmetics as its default system.
+One would think it is odd for a LP language to have classical, non-logical arithmetics, as it's practically asking users to make  programs that are incorrect logic-wise.

+Programs that use arithmetic are thus logically pure _by default_ in Cosmos.

 ```
 $ cosmos -i